joBr99/nspanel-lovelace-ui/.github/ISSUE_TEMPLATE/waitingforcontent.md

-- [ ] Provide your appdaemon.yaml:
+- [ ] Provide your appdaemon.yaml: <!-- Please do not publish your mqtt password and mask it -->
 ```
   appdaemon.yaml here: